-Honey is really the only perfect all-purpose sweetener.
+The only perfect all-purpose sweetener.
 Honey doesn’t overpower or intimidate the flavor of any food.
 Honey brings out the individual character of any meat.
-Honey will add a delightful touch to tea, coffee, fruit juices, cocktails, or
+Honey will add a delightful touch to tea, coffee, fruit juices, cocktails, or to whatever you

 Honey is the only natural sweetener that does not have to be refined and it is the only one that is not.
 Therefore, nothing is added or taken away, making it the world’s only perfect sweetener.
 There are as many